A small and vigorous black hole in the early Universe: Abstract

-Additional insights come from the analysis of UV features.
-Fig.\ref{fig:spectra}c shows a portion of the medium-resolution spectrum between 1400-1600\AA, where the G140M and G235M spectra overlap, which can therefore be combined to increase the signal-to-noise ratio (S/N).
-This spectral region includes the [NIV]$\lambda$1483, NIV]$\lambda$1486 doublet, which is very sensitive to the gas density (while being relatively insensitive to ionization parameter, metallicity and shape of the ionizing spectrum).
-The detection of the semi-forbidden NIV]$\lambda$1486 line (critical density $\rm 4.7\times 10^9~cm^{-3}$) and the non-detection of the forbidden [NIV]$\lambda$1483 line (critical density $\rm 1.5\times 10^5~cm^{-3}$) are indicative of densities much higher than $\rm 10^5~cm^{-3}$ (as already pointed out by \cite{senchyna_gnz11_2023}, although based on a lower S/N spectrum).
-Specifically, the various photoionization models shown in Fig.~\ref{fig:cloudy}a (see Methods for details) illustrate that the upper limit on the doublet ratio, F([NIV]1483)/F(NIV]1486)$<$0.15, requires densities $\rm \gtrsim 10^6~cm^{-3}$.
-On the other hand, the densities of the ionized interstellar medium (ISM) are typically in the range $\rm 10-10^3~cm^{-3}$ and only rarely approach a few times 10$^4$~cm$^{-3}$ \citep{mingozzi_classy_2022}.
+The [NIV]$\lambda$1483, NIV]$\lambda$1486 doublet is very sensitive to the gas density (while being insensitive to ionization parameter, metallicity and shape of the ionizing spectrum).
+Fig.\ref{fig:spectra}c shows the detection of the semi-forbidden NIV]$\lambda$1486 line (critical density $\rm 4.7\times 10^9~cm^{-3}$) and the non-detection of the forbidden [NIV]$\lambda$1483 line (critical density $\rm 1.5\times 10^5~cm^{-3}$), which indicate densities much higher than $\rm 10^5~cm^{-3}$.
+Specifically, the various photoionization models shown in Fig.~\ref{fig:cloudy}a (see Methods for details) illustrate that the upper limit on the doublet ratio requires densities $\rm \gtrsim 10^6~cm^{-3}$, which are incompatible with the densities of the ionized interstellar medium (ISM) that are typically in the range $\rm 10-10^3~cm^{-3}$, and only rarely approach a few times 10$^4$~cm$^{-3}$ \citep{mingozzi_classy_2022}.